s-minoo/eswc-2025-poster-algebra-implementation/README.md

 This is a prototype implementation of an RML-compliant mapping engine based on the formal algebra from the research paper *An Algebraic Foundation for Knowledge Graph Construction* [^paper_fnt].
+The research paper aims to address the lack of formal semantics for declarative mapping languages by introducing formally defined algebra for capturing mapping semantics.
+Another contribution from the paper is the translation algorithm from the popular mapping language RML to the algebra -- thereby, providing a formal definitions for the semantics of RML.

+The focus of this prototype implementation is to empirically verify that the translation algorithm aligns with the informally-defined semantics of RML by evaluating the prototype RML-compliant mapping engine with official [RML test cases](https://rml.io/test-cases/).

 <p align="center">
 <img src="./figures/pipeline.svg">